-Sandra and her team oversee all elements of marketing, sales and communications, including traditional and digital advertising, social media, public relations and collateral development.
+Sandra and her team oversee all elements of marketing, sales, and communications, including traditional and digital advertising, social media, public relations, collateral development, and alumni services.
 Prior to joining Discovery Behavioral Health, she served as Vice President of Marketing for Newport Beach, California-based NVISION Eye Centers, and Vice President of Marketing for Irvine, California-based Sperry Van Ness Commercial Real Estate.
 She was a Regional Marketing Director for six years for Atlanta-based Charter Medical Corporation, at the time the world’s largest behavioral health organization.
-She has also served as Marketing Director for United Western Medical Centers Behavioral Health, and Cosmeticare Plastic Surgery Specialists.
+She has also served as Marketing Director for United Western Medical Centers Behavioral Health and CosmetiCare Plastic Surgery Specialists.
 Sandra is the author of the award-winning book, What’s Your BQ?
 (Brand Quotient®), and has spoken throughout the country to CEO’s, executives and sales teams about building powerful, inimitable brands.
 Sandra has an executive MBA from Pepperdine University, Malibu, California, and resides in Newport Beach, California.

 Eyde Bauer, Esq.